Alexander (Sasha) Frid

 Sasha Frid is an accomplished litigator and trial lawyer who has tried and won cases before juries and arbitration panels all over the country.
 He is one of the founding partners of Miller Barondess, LLP.

 Sasha received his Juris Doctor from the University of California, Berkeley School of Law in 2001, where he served as the Executive Editor of the Berkeley Journal of International Law.
-He graduated summa cum laude from the University of California, Irvine as the Most Outstanding Undergraduate Student receiving degrees in Political Science, and Criminology, Law & Society.
-Sasha has written and published numerous articles in various legal and academic fields, including database security legislation compliance, financial fraud, and money laundering, foreign relations, cultural property protection, and repatriation and international law.
+He graduated summa cum laude from the University of California, Irvine, as the Most Outstanding Undergraduate Student, receiving degrees in Political Science, and Criminology, Law & Society.
+Sasha has written and published numerous articles in various legal and academic fields, including database security legislation compliance, financial fraud and money laundering, foreign relations, cultural property protection, repatriation, and international law.

 Notable Representations